satra/NiPyPe-Paper/nipype_paper.rst

 the context of an analysis workflow, or determining optimal workflows in a given application context (e.g., Churchill et al., 2011), does not exist.
-Furthermore, in this context of changing hardware and software, traditional approaches may not be suitable in all contexts for processing developmental data from children imaged with custom coils.
-NiPyPe can make such investigations easier (as demonstrated via the smoothing example above), resulting in more efficient data analysis.
+Furthermore, in this context of changing hardware and software, traditional analysis approaches may not be suitable in all contexts (e.g., data from 32-channel coils which show a very different sensitivity profile, or data from children).
+NiPyPe can make such evaluations, design of optimal workflows and investigations easier (as demonstrated via the smoothing example above), resulting in more efficient data analysis for the community.

 Summary
 ~~~~~~~

-We present an extensible framework for creating interfaces and workflows
+We present an extensible framework for creating Interfaces and Workflows
 for neuroimaging data processing.
 Community based open in nature
 development provides flexibility required in scientific use.
 Prototyping, algorithm comparison and parameter space exploration are